mytardis/mytardis/docs/contextual_views.rst

                        "/apps/awesome-view/view"),]

 Currently, the default view is always ``Dataset_File`` metadata.
-This can be changed, for example, by developing a custom ``Dataset`` view, which is explained in the following chapter.
+This can be changed, for example, by developing a custom ``Dataset`` view.